-The Kappa, otherwise known as the kawatarō, komahiki, or kawako is one of the yōkai (demons) of Japanese mythology.

-as first published.
-The Kappa, otherwise known as the kawatarō, komahiki, or kawako is one of the yōkai (demons) of Japanese mythology.
-The Kappa was more of an imp than a demon, but that doesn’t mean it wasn’t dangerous.
+Silly enough, they would probably be considered more of an imp than a demon.
 The name “Kappa” is a portmanteau of the Japanese words “kawa” (river) and “wappa” (child).
 They were mischievous little water sprites that were said to live in lakes, swamps, and rivers.

 Historically, Japanese people would leave the Kappa offerings of cucumber and sumo in return for promises.
-As a result, many statues have been erected in their honor
+As a result, many statues have been erected in their honor.

-It can be interesting to see how these legends, in all cultures, were used as a foreshadow of heinous acts.
+It can be interesting to see how these types of legends, in nearly all cultures, were used as a foreshadow of heinous acts.
 Sometimes when a women gave birth to a particularly ugly child that they did not want to raise, occasionally it was blamed on one of these creatures.
 The woman could say she was abused by a kappa, and that the child was not human, and as sad as it is, it could give them an excuse to get rid of it, or not have to look after it.

 According to legend, an example of Kappas being generous rather than evil occurred in the Kappabuchi, which is part of the Tono in Iwate, Japan.
 There is a Jokenji Buddhist temple in the area where a komainu dog statue is dedicated to Kappa, which are said to have extinguished a fire that nearly claimed the temple.
-Another Buddhist temple – the Sogenji Buddhist temple of Asakusa in Tokyo – also venerates the Kappa.
+Another Buddhist temple – the Sogenji Buddhist temple of Asakusa in Tokyo – also venerates them.
 This temple is said to house a mummified kappa arm in its chapel hall.